Overview – The Concept of God

 The divine attributes

 God, as commonly understood, has a number of key characteristics.
-These characteristics can be described as the ‘divine attributes’.
+These characteristics are known as the ‘divine attributes’.
 The divine attributes are as follows:

 Omnipotence